mrsingleton/jour71105/lessons/data/math/percentages/01-percent.md

 # Percent
-A percent is understood to be part of a whole, some distinguishable amount of a complete unit.
-The unit is represented as `100` and all portions within it are fractions of the full 100 percent.
+A percent is a part of a whole, some distinct amount of a complete unit.
+Since parts of a singular unit amount to less than `1`, the decimal figures are multiplied by `100` so that they become readily understandable.

+Readers and viewers can grasp the idea of *parts of a whole* far better than they can make sense of raw numbers or decimals that don't have context.

 ![The "Pie I have eaten" pie chart](https://i1.wp.com/flowingdata.com/wp-content/uploads/2008/09/Pie-I-have-Eaten.jpg)

-Readers and viewers can grasp the idea of *parts of a whole* far better than they can make sense of raw numbers that don't have context.

-One percent equals one hundredth.

-### Writing Tip
+## Writing Tip
 For clarity, convert decimals into fractions, percentages or plain English.

-### Common Equivalents

 |Percent|Decimal|Fraction|English|
 |:--|--|:--:|--|